rambodrahmani/eth-programming-for-robotics-ros/README.md

 interface sensors and actuators, and to integrate control algorithms.

 ### Objective:
-- ROS architecture: Master, nodes, topics, messages, services, parameters and actions
+- ROS architecture: Master, nodes, topics, messages, services, parameters and actions;
-- Console commands: Navigating and analyzing the ROS system and the catkin workspace
+- Console commands: Navigating and analyzing the ROS system and the catkin workspace;
-- Creating ROS packages: Structure, launch-files, and best practices
+- Creating ROS packages: Structure, launch-files, and best practices;
-- ROS C++ client library (roscpp): Creating your own ROS C++ programs
+- ROS C++ client library (roscpp): Creating your own ROS C++ programs;
-- Simulating with ROS: Gazebo simulator, robot models (URDF) and simulation environments (SDF)
+- Simulating with ROS: Gazebo simulator, robot models (URDF) and simulation environments (SDF);
-- Working with visualizations (RViz) and user interface tools (rqt)
+- Working with visualizations (RViz) and user interface tools (rqt);
-- Inside ROS: TF transformation system, time, bags
+- Inside ROS: TF transformation system, time, bags.

 ### Content:
 This course consists of a guided tutorial and exercises with increasing level of